Thu August 22, 2024

 In answer to a question about whether a court hearing would occur involving Hope’s hospital this month, Darling said the court date that was scheduled for Thursday has been pushed to the 29th of this month.
 This notice was posted after midnight, Darling said.
 In the meantime, Darling said, discussions among the parties concerned will continue.
 He pledged to keep the court informed of any future developments.

-Under new business, the court approved an ordinance accepting a $264,000 grant from the Division of Arkansas Heritage to repair a leaking roof.
+Under new business, the court approved an ordinance accepting a $264,000 grant from the Division of Arkansas Heritage to repair a leaking roof on the old county courthouse.
 The justices who spoke made sure the acceptance of the grant did not mean funds would have to be spent by the county to make up the difference if the low bid from a contractor to do the project cost more than the grant accounted for.
 JP Darling said in that event the court could decide not to accept the funds and not to do the project.
 The court approved the ordinance unanimously.

 Bonnie Raff, of the Daughters of the American Revolution John Cain Chapter, performed in full costume as Martha Washington to make the court and the public aware of Constitution Week, which is coming up beginning September 17th, on the 237th anniversary of the document’s signing in Philadelphia.
 She distributed copies of the Constitution to those in attendance.